+In 2021, the digital lending market was valued at $10.7 billion.
+It is expected to grow at a compound annual growth rate (CAGR) of 13.8% from 2022 to 2026 and reach $20.5 billion by 2026.
 Today banks and lenders meet a challenge — digital borrowers expect the onboarding process and credit-granting to be fast and easy.
-Brick-and-mortar customers have to get to the bank, stand in line and go through a long process to obtain a loan.
-Having spent a great amount of time, they’ll hardly decide to switch to another bank to go through the same process again.
-However, digital borrowers have a completely different attitude towards banking services.
+However, digital borrowers have a completely different attitude toward banking services.
 If they are incomplete with the company’s representative behavior, response time, website navigation, or anything else, they leave the page going to another domain.
 So it’s much more difficult to keep them connected and their expectations are often much higher.

 Digital Lending Drivers: Impact of Millennials & Gen Z